-Compact size, very portable.
-Targeted, can be used on specific body areas needing relief of muscular tightness or soreness.
-Silicone surface provides excellent grip, resists chemical and thermal degradation.
-Runs for 3 hrs. minimum on rechargeable batteries.
-Provides 3 levels of high-intensity vibration.
+Compact and portable.
+Targeted; can be used on specific body areas needing relief from muscular tightness or soreness.
+Silicone surface provides excellent grip; resists chemical and thermal degradation.
+Runs for 3-hour minimum on rechargeable batteries.
+Three levels of high-intensity vibration.

 Price falls on the higher end of the spectrum.
 Rare reports of lemons.

-Has an LED indicator light and choice of 4 vibration modes.
-Rubberized coating is reasonably soft and has a textured surface that make it comfortable to use.
+Has an LED indicator light and choice of four vibration modes.
+Rubberized coating is reasonably soft and has a textured surface that makes it comfortable to use.
 Portable size.
 Runs on a rechargeable battery; gets decent battery life per charge.
-Available in choice of 2 colors.
+Available in two colors.

 Vibration isn't intense enough for some users, even on the highest setting.

-Very intense vibration targets deeper areas of muscle tissue.
-Choice of 4 modes to align with specific needs.
-Has powerful and long-lasting, rechargeable lithium-ion batteries.
-Auto turnoff after 10 min.
-LED indicator lights display levels/power.
+Intense vibration targets deeper areas of muscle tissue.
+Choice of four modes to align with specific needs.
+Powerful, long-lasting, rechargeable lithium-ion batteries.
+Auto turnoff after 10 minutes.
+LED indicator lights display levels and power.

 Use high-intensity vibration with caution, especially on chest or neck.

-Digital circuitry controls and 3 speed settings.
+Digital circuitry controls and three speed settings.
 Compact and versatile.
 Treats muscle issues in various body regions.
 Hard exterior permits vibrations to penetrate to deeper muscle layers.
-Tested and endorsed by a number of professional athletes.
+Tested and endorsed by a number of pro athletes.

 Expensive.
 Some complaints that unit shuts off unintentionally during use because power button isn't recessed enough.

-In addition to 3 massage modes, this ball heats up for added effectiveness at calming aching muscles and soothing pressure points.
+In addition to three massage modes, this ball heats up to aid in calming aching muscles and soothing pressure points.
 Rechargeable.
 Exterior has a soft texture.
-Comes with a money back guarantee.
+Comes with a money-back guarantee.

 It's easy to accidentally change the mode settings.
-Some users found the groves annoying.
 A few reports of balls that quit working after several uses.